Undocumented individuals in California are entitled to the same level of compensation as any other resident.

-According to the Pew Research Center, there are about 2 million undocumented immigrants living in California, which is nearly 6% of the population, and an estimated 14% to 20% of California’s total immigrant population.
+According to the Pew Research Center, there are roughly 2.2 million undocumented immigrants living in California – nearly 6% of the population, and an estimated 14-20% of California’s total immigrant population.

-The actual local percentages of undocumented residents varies greatly by county and municipality.
-The overall undocumented population of Los Angeles, for example, is estimated at 9%, while the undocumented populations of Del Norte, Siskiyou, Modoc and Lassen counties - which have much smaller populations - are at less than 1%.
+The actual local percentage varies greatly by county and municipality.
+The undocumented population of Los Angeles, for example, is estimated at over 9%, while the undocumented populations of Del Norte, Siskiyou, Modoc and Lassen counties (with much smaller overall populations), less than 1%.

-The diversity of immigrants is also changing in California.
-While the rates of immigration from Mexico, Central America, and South America have been on the decline since the early 2000s, the number of undocumented people entering California from other regions, including Asia, has grown.
+While the rates of immigration from Mexico and Central & South America have declined since 2007, the number of undocumented people entering the state from other regions, including Asia, has grown.

-A Look at Laws Affecting the Rights of Undocumented People
+Recent Changes to California Laws Affecting the Legal Rights of Undocumented Individuals

 San Francisco’s Sanctuary City Laws

-San Francisco has proudly designated itself a sanctuary city since 1989 with an ordinance that prohibits city employees from using city funds or resources to assist Immigration and Customs Enforcement (ICE) in the enforcement of federal immigration law, unless such assistance is required by federal or state law.
-Los Angeles and San Diego are also sanctuary cities.
+San Francisco has proudly designated itself a sanctuary city since 1989.
+San Francisco’s Sanctuary Ordinance prohibits city employees from using city funds or resources to assist Immigration and Customs Enforcement (ICE) in the enforcement of federal immigration law, unless such assistance is required by federal or state law.

 Will I Be Reported if I Contact an Attorney?

-Fear of deportation or being reported to ICE is the primary reason that some undocumented people do not report personal injury accidents or try to collect the compensation they deserve by law.
-According to a survey by the Immigrant Defense Project, 75% of lawyers say their clients fear going to court because of ICE and 29% of them didn’t show in court because of that fear.
+Fear of deportation or being reported to ICE is the primary reason that some undocumented persons do not report personal injury accidents and don’t try to collect the financial compensation they are entitled to under the law.
+Indeed, according to a survey conducted in New York City by the Immigrant Defense Project, 75 percent of lawyers in the survey reported that their clients feared going to court because of ICE.
+29 percent of those clients didn’t show in in court because of that fear.

 Types of Personal Injury Claims Undocumented Persons Can Make

-Just like anyone else in the state of California, undocumented persons can file personal injury traffic accident lawsuits in order to get financial compensation for:
+Undocumented persons can file personal injury lawsuits in order to get financial compensation for:

-It may be challenging for some undocumented individuals to secure compensation for lost wages due to the difficulty of producing W2 forms or other evidence of legal employment.
-However, it may still be possible for your personal injury attorney to secure a settlement amount partially based on your estimated future earnings.
+It may be challenging for some undocumented individuals to secure compensation for lost wages, due to the difficulty of producing W2 forms or other evidence of legal employment, but it may still be possible for your personal injury attorney to secure a settlement amount partially based on estimated future earnings.

-You do not have to go to court or even file a lawsuit to make a personal injury claim.
+Do not let the person who caused your injury talk you out of it or try to pay you cash on the spot to make you go away.
+Understand that you do not have to go to go to court or even file a lawsuit to make a personal injury claim.
 You can simply have your attorney make a claim with the responsible party’s insurance company and negotiate a settlement with them.

 The Benefits of Hiring a Personal Injury Lawyer for Your Claim